Find Trade Colleges

 • Operations Technician

-In 2016, there was an estimated number of 11,500 jobs in the United States for Wellhead Pumper.
+There were about 11,500 jobs for Wellhead Pumper in 2016 (in the United States).
 New jobs are being produced at a rate of 21.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Wellhead Pumper by 2026.
 There will be an estimated 1,800 positions for Wellhead Pumper per year.

 undefined